Shopify/semian/README.md

   again, that is to start accepting all requests to the circuit.
 * **half_open_resource_timeout**.
 Timeout for the resource in seconds when the circuit is half-open (supported for MySQL, Net::HTTP and Redis).

+For more information about configuring these parameters, please read [this post](https://engineering.shopify.com/blogs/engineering/circuit-breaker-misconfigured).

 ### Bulkheading

 For some applications, circuit breakers are not enough.
 This is best illustrated